timewave-computer/auction-arbitrage-bot/README.md

 * `dump`: Loads all known pools, and writes discovered pools to a file, exiting immediately after.
 Results will be written in JSON format, following conventions outlined below.
   * Sample execution: `WALLET_MNEMONIC=<wallet_mnemonic> python main.py dump`
+* `daemon`: Spawns the searcher event-loop as a long-running background "daemon" process, after initial setup.
+Exits the init script after spawning the daemon, leaving the daemon running in the background.

 ### Custom RPC's